MattLovesToCode/AnonymousFTPScanner/README.md

 # AnonymousFTPScanner
-FTP Scanner script with Python
+This is a Cybersecurity project written in Python